zhan4429/Container101_2021/Container101_turtorial.md

 ## Practice singularity on RCAC HPC clusters
 ### Login to a cluster
 ```
-$ ssh USERID@CLUSTER.rcac.purdue.edu   # You can login to any Purdue cluster you have access
+$ ssh USERID@CLUSTER.rcac.purdue.edu   # You can login to any Purdue cluster you have access to

 $ cd $RCAC_SCRATCH                     # We will practice in our scratch directory
 ```